-- 100 parts by weight of soluble blood albumin - 140 to 200 parts by weight of water (according to glue consistency desired) - $5\frac{1}{2}$ parts by weight of ammonium hydroxide (sp. gr.
-0.90) - 15 parts by weight of paraformaldehyde
+- 100 parts by weight of soluble blood albumin - 140 to 200 parts by weight of water (according to glue consistency desired) - $5\frac{1}{2}$ parts by weight of ammonium hydroxide (Sp. gr.
+0.90) - 15 parts by weight of trioxymethylene (parafor-maldehyde)

 The blood albumin is covered with water and the mixture is allowed to stand for an hour or two.
 When it is stirred at the end of this period, the blood albumin will for the most part go into solution.
 The ammonium hydroxide is added with more stirring.
-Then the paraformaldehyde is added, and the mixture stirred constantly at a fairly high speed.
-The paraformaldehyde may be added as a dry powder or mixed with a small amount of water.
-The paraformaldehyde should not be poured in so rapidly as to form lumps nor so slowly that the mixture will thicken before the required amount has been added.
-Regardless of the manner in which the paraformaldehyde is added the mixture will thicken considerably at this point.
+Then the trioxymethylene is sifted in, and the mixture stirred constantly at a fairly high speed.
+The trioxymethylene should not be poured in so rapidly as to form lumps no so slowly that the mixture will thicken before the required amount has been added.
+Regardless of the manner in which the trioxymethylene is added the mixture will thicken considerably at this point.
 This thickened mass will become fluid again in a short time at ordinary room temperature and arrive at a good working consistency in about an hour, remaining in this condition for at least 6 or 8 hours.
 When this glue finally hardens it cannot be dissolved again in water.